pangeo-data/pangeo/docs/setup_guides/cloud.rst

 Step Four: Create Cluster-Specific Configuration
 ------------------------------------------------

 There are two configuration files needed to deploy the Pangeo helm chart.
+Thos files are available in the pangeo/gce/setup-guide folder of this repo.
 The first, ``jupyter_config.yaml``, specifies modifications to the configuration that are unique to each deployment.